-To create an SPF record for your domain, you can simply have the record refer to the Google SPF record for the current list of IP addresses:
+To create an SPF record for your domain, you can simply have the record refer to the Google SPF record.
+Your domain automatically inherits changes to the Google IP addresses.

 v=spf1 include:_spf.google.com ~all

-host) to retrieve the SPF records for the domain _spf.google.com, like so:
+host) to retrieve the SPF records for the domain _spf.google.com:

 This returns a list of the domains included in Google's SPF record, such as: